cwmatthew/clarusway-devenv/README.md

   <img src="./assets/lightshot.png" alt="lightshot" style="zoom:67%;" />

-> You can download some of the image files in [assets](./assets) folder of this repository.
+> *You can download some of the image files in [assets](./assets) folder of this repository.*

+If you successfully applied the settings explained in this article, You should be using zsh as shell with oh-my-zsh and powerlevel10k and some helper plugins installed, you should see beautiful shell command prompt in your terminal application.

 Please feel free to ask, comment and contribute ❤